Ilanad/docs.getcloudify.org/content/cli/overview.md

 If you haven't already [installed Cloudify]({{< relref "installation/from-packages.md" >}}), now would be a good time to do so.

+# Usage

-The interface can be accessed by running the `cfy` command. `cfy -h` will get you started:
+The interface can be accessed by running the `cfy` command in your terminal. `cfy -h` will get you started:

 {{< gsHighlight  bash  >}}
 $ cfy -h